-This guide provides instructions to install the D-Link DGS-1210/ME Metro Ethernet Switch and to configure with HTTP step-by-step.
+This guide provides step-by-step instructions on how install the D-Link DGS-1210/ME Metro Ethernet Switches, how to use the Web Utility, and how to perform web-based management functions.

 Note: The model you have purchased may appear slightly different from the illustrations shown in the document.
 Refer to the Product Instruction and Technical Specification sections for detailed information about your switch, its components, network connections, and technical specifications.